DanielPollithy/danielpollithy.github.io/_posts/2018-09-22-tensorflow-toy-examples.md

 ## Adding state to the graph

 Suppose we have a dynamical system like a simulation of a swing or of the populations in a forest.
 These systems have something called a **state**.
 In programming we represent and manipulate this with variables.
-This concepts also exists for tensorflow.
+This concept also exists for tensorflow.

-The following example calculates n fibonacci numbers and stores the found numbers in its variables.
-So the same graph is called n times and the variables' contents change over this time.
+The following example calculates n fibonacci numbers in a non-recursive way.
+So the same graph is called n times and the variables' contents change for every iteration.

 It is important to say that the manipulation of variables (reading and writing) justifies the need for another new thing called **control dependencies**.
-One can use them to assure the execution of a sequence in its order.
+One can use them to assure the execution of a sequence in its correct order.

 ```python
 import tensorflow as tf